 The study demonstrated the potential use of systemic fungicides as seed treatment, particularly the combination formulations of Carboxin 37.5% + Thiram 37.5% DS and Prochloraz 24.4% + Tebuconazole 12.1% EW in effectively suppressing the mycelial growth of F. verticillioides,F. udumand F. oxysporumf.sp. ciceris.
 Future studies validating their efficacy under field conditions are essential for their application in integrated wilt disease management in maize, redgram and chickpea.

-CONSENT

-Not applicable.

-ETHICAL APPROVAL

-Not applicable.

 Disclaimer (Artificial intelligence)

-Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, manuscript.
+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 References